 Naturally, that means that our clients must send those physical/original/paper documents to us for review and filing.
-With our offices being closed, that is problematic.
+With our restricted operations, that is problematic.
 So, please do NOT send any documents to our office without first checking for full instructions on what to do.
 In some situations, you will be asked to send the documents to the home address of one of our staff.
 We will coordinate that with you by email.

 AT NO TIME SHOULD YOU SEND ANY DOCUMENTS TO US WITHOUT FIRST EMAILING MR. JONES.
 He will then help you with detailed instructions.